OpenMined/PyDP/examples/restaurant_demo/README.md

 Differential Privacy adds some amount of random noise to hide contributions of an individual.
 The more contributions an individual has, the larger the noise is.
 This affects the utility of the data.
-In order to preserve the data utility, you have to made an approximate estimate of how many times a week a person may visit a restaurant on average, and assumed that the value is around 3 instead of scaling the noise by the factor of 7.
+In order to preserve the data utility, you have to make an approximate estimate of how many times a week a person may visit a restaurant on average, and assumed that the value is around 3 instead of scaling the noise by the factor of 7.

-You have also pre-processed the input data and discarded all exceeding visits.
-The preprocessing is done by `bound_visits_per_week(self._day_visits, COUNT_MAX_CONTRIBUTED_DAYS)`.
+The input data can be pre-processed discarding all the exceeding visits using `bound_visits_per_week(self._day_visits, COUNT_MAX_CONTRIBUTED_DAYS)`.
 It is important to keep in mind that the library allows you to specify maximum amount of contributions, but doesn't validate that it is respected.

-Next, analyse for the remaining three cases:

-* Sum-up revenue per day of the week
-* Sum-up revenue per day of the week with preaggregation

 ## Sum-up revenue per day of the week

 The previous example demonstrates how the contributed partitions are bounded.
 Now, you will demonstrate how individual contributions are clamped.
 Imagine Alice decides to calculate the sum of the restaurant revenue per week day in a differentially private way.
-For this she needs to sum up the visitors’ daily spending at the restaurant.
+For this, she needs to sum up the <b>visitor's</b> daily spending at the restaurant.
 For simplicity, let’s assume a visitor enters the restaurant at most once a day but multiple times a week.